 - Customer Journey Fallout: With its advanced Fallout visualization capabilities, you can mix & match dimensions & events, trend all touchpoints, see what next steps visitors take if they don't continue, and more.
 Watch the video.

-Coming Soon to Analysis Workspace
+Features Coming Soon to Analysis Workspace

 Over the next several quarters, Adobe will continue the process of moving Ad Hoc Analysis functionality to Analysis Workspace.
 Once a threshold of workflow parity is reached in Analysis Workspace, Ad Hoc Analysis will go into end-of-life.